Incredible Revisited: Album cover

 Incredible's album cover, a parody of a photograph of Jim Morrison, featured a long-haired Jones, pointing to his right at the word "Incredible".
 Jones' age in the picture suggests it was taken sometime between 1971 and 1986.

-Reception
+Release and reception

 The album sold poorly, possibly as a result of poor advertising.

 In an interview, Jones stated that "I just plain didn't care to put that much energy into promoting.
 Perhaps I should have.
 I just saw it as something to do for personal enjoyment and for the fans.
 Lord knows I spent enough money producing it.
 But the '80s were so busy for us.
 A lot of good things were set aside.
 My mind was on performing in 41,000 seat stadiums and having Monkees records all over the Top 40."